ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.alexa2/README.md

 ### Push Connections do not connect
 Sometimes it could happen that because of too many connection tries aAmazon blocks the push connection endpoint for a specific IP and "device".

-If the Push connection is never established then you can try to use the following:
+If the Push connection is never established, then you can try to use the following:
 * delete the instance of the adapter
 * check if there are files like /opt/iobroker/node_modules/iobroker.alexa2/formerDataStore*.json - if existing please delete them
 * add new instance and get new cookie